2023 NFL Free Agency: The most underrated players of the upcoming class

 As we turn to the 2023 free agency cycle that begins Monday with the legal tampering period, and becomes official when players can actually sign contracts on Wednesday at 4:01 p.m.
 EST, it’s time to look at those players who might not be the biggest names, but could make profound impacts on their new teams (or their previous teams in some instances) based on past performance.

-Here’s our list of the hidden gems of the upcoming 2023 free agency class.
+Here’s our list of the hidden gems of the 2023 free agency class:

 QB Taylor Heinicke